diskoverdata/diskover-docs/source_files/user_analytics_smart_searches.md

 Smart searches were designed for repeatable reports; they are basically saved searches or shortcuts.
 The goal is to avoid having to recreate complex queries when you know you will need the same report on a regular basis.
 These reports are global and accessible by everyone in your organization.

-The smart searches tool comes with sample searches/queries, but those [queries can be customized](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#smart-searches) by someone with and admin account.

 #### How to Launch Smart Searches

 Access via the  **Analytics**  drop-down list: